 I’d just read the study published in JAMA Internal Medicine reporting that 103,000 lifetime cancers are expected to result from CT scans performed in 2023.
 The most frequent types projected are lung cancer, colon cancer, leukemia, bladder cancer, and, in women, breast cancer.

 I have had so many CT scans that I’ve honestly lost count.
-From the first CT scan in January 2018 as part of a cancer staging protocol to my last PET scan in October 2024, I’d estimate I’ve had ten CT scans since then.
+From the first CT scan in January 2018 as part of a cancer staging protocol to my last PET scan in October 2024, I’d estimate I’ve had ten CT scans.

 That doesn’t count the numerous planning CT scans for my radiation therapy from August to November 2018, and for proton therapy from January to February 2023.
-With all the radiation exposure I’ve had from scans to therapies, I could light up a small city.
+With all the radiation I’ve absorbed, I could probably light up a small city.

 PSA results